-Today, from the lofty vantage atop our endless chemical boners, we can watch Kirk jump rope and run laps and throttle a much younger man while wearing nothing but a bath towel and think he seems pretty vain.
-But we shouldn't.
-He's not a narcissist so much as a satyr afraid his horns are coming loose.
-It's not like he's one of those simpering fading male stars desperate to keep our fickle love.
+Today, from the lofty vantage atop our endless chemical boners, we can watch Kirk jump rope and run laps and throttle a much younger man while wearing nothing but a bath towel and think he seems pretty vain---who is it for?
+He already has the "It" girl of the mid-70s.
+But The Major's not a narcissist so much as a satyr afraid his horns are coming loose.
+It's not like Kirk is one of those simpering fading male stars desperate to keep our fickle love from wandering off.
 He doesn't care if we love him or not, he doesn't even care if we respect him or not.
 He just wants us to think he's still virile.
 He's just taking that mirage U-turn all male actors take when they see the road they're on has no more exits, just dead end credits rolling into view on the horizon like a distant ominous fog.

 You can kind of see it in his eyes in the picture above - the short guy drive to seem virile coupled to the "this girl's only 100 pounds and she's crushing my rib cage" old guy anxiety.

 Needless to say, we jealous Angels fans were secretly pleased Saturn 3 got bad reviews.
 I was tickled pink.
 But now, so much older and socially aware, I feel little either desire or contempt for Farrah, I can only feel concern.
-She seems to very thin in this film, I can't help but wonder if she's anorexic.
-But the film itself now seems unique and--if not successful in its aims--fascinating as a belated example of 70s 'great white male in decline' science fiction.
-In the years since it came out, CGI has choked the sci fi aesthetic to a lifeless grey fog and the demographic has skewed ever lower in age.
+She seems so very thin I can't help but wonder if she's anorexic.
+But best of all is that now that it's on a gorgeous Blu-ray, the film itself now glows anew as a unique example of 70s 'great white male in decline' science fiction.
+Now that CGI has choked the sci-fi aesthetic to a lifeless grey fog and the demographic has skewed ever lower in age.
 This film is at least truly 'adult', looking to 2001 and Alien for aesthetic guidance rather than just Star Wars and Close Encounters.
 Even if we live in a world where boners are no longer a national male obsession, we can still appreciate Kirk's need to strut his stuff one last time.
 60s-70s dystopias and apocalypses, and all our worries about the ozone layer, population levels, libidinal excesses of patriarchally-coded sexism, and fading boners were about to become old school, man, strictly Charlton.
 ET was coming and the nuclear family (often sans father) would now be the protagonist rather than a middle-aged man facing his own immanent "abort time" while gallivanting with girls half his age and taking tons of free drugs.

 But in SATURN 3, among other things, we're clearly meant to see things from Kirk's wearily responsible shoulders.
 His jealousy of a younger man and fear of being kicked out of Eden and replaced by a robot (Benson names him with a subliminally apt verb: Hector), all coincide with the relentless disillusionment and demoralization that is the inevitable by-product of longevity (especially of the childless variety).
 "The Major" makes joking threats about planning to "flush" Benson and his robot into space but they seem petulantly infantile rather than genuine masculine tough (he should do it and keep quiet about it, make it look like an accident).
 Alas, the only time Kirk's Adam is courageous is when he declares that he's old and he's soon himself to reach "abort time" in some combination of Carousel in Logan's Run, a belated trip to Planned Parenthood, and a firing from the global collective via Skype.
 This 'abort time' idea never really pans out but make interesting asides as Adam seems genuinely relieved when anticipating his own death -- and maybe those men who've struggled to appear young and virile to our much younger girlfriends understand why.
-20th century in his ideals and patriarchal entitlement, you think he must have just come out of cryogenic deep freeze, Adam/Kirk wants to let us know he can still be flirty and happy with a young bane like Farrah, though when they're supposedly being flirty and loving together, his tendency is to shout in her face and bug his eyes and roll his mouth around makes it seem like he's trying to distract a crying infant rather than converse with an adult mere inches from his face.
-At least Benson uses his indoor voice, even if it isn't exactly "his" at all but dubbed (as I guess Brits were alarmed by Keitel's Brooklyn accent).
+So twentieth century in his ideals and patriarchal sense of white male entitlement you'd think he must have just come out of cryogenic deep freeze, Adam/Kirk wants us to know he can still be flirty and happy with a babe half his age, though when they're supposedly being flirty and loving alone together, his tendency is to shout in her face and bug his eyes and roll his mouth around.
+This clowning makes it seem like he's trying to distract a crying infant rather than converse with an adult mere inches from his face.
+At least Benson uses his indoor voice with her, even if it isn't exactly "his" at all but rather dubbed (as I guess the Brits were alarmed by Keitel's Brooklyn accent).